 Taking cash withdrawals may have implications for people with debt or who may be entitled to meanstested benefits.
-People who are concerned about this aspect can contact Pension Wise, the Citizens Advice Bureau or the Money Advice Service.
+People who are concerned about this aspect can contact MoneyHelper or Citizens Advice.

 (iv) Take your whole pot as cash in one go (take one UFPLS)